 Prof. Hofmann (b.
-1968) explores the screening, identification and quantification of organoleptic and bioactive natural products in foodstuffs and raw materials of vegetable origin.
+1968) explores the screening, identification and quantification of organoleptic, bioactive and techno functional natural products in foodstuffs and raw materials of vegetable origin.
 He is also interested in the metabolism and structure-activity relationships of these compounds.
-In these studies, Prof. Hofmann employs psychophysical as well as spectroscopic methods.

 Following his studies in food chemistry at the University of Erlangen-Nuremberg, Prof. Hofmann obtained his doctorate (1995) and completed his postdoctoral studies (1998) in the Chemistry Department of TUM.
 In 1998, he was appointed Acting Director of the German Food Chemistry Research Institute and elected a member of the Leibniz Society.
 Prof. Hofmann was appointed as professor and Director of the Food Chemistry Institute at Münster University in 2002.
 In 2007, he returned to TUM as full professor in the newly established Chair of Food Chemistry and Molecular Sensors.
 Since 2007, he has been a member of the ZIEL Institute for Food and Healtha nd since 2015 he has been 2015 Co-Director of the Bavarian Biomoleculare Mass Spectrometry Center (BayBioMS).
 He is Senior Visiting Professor of the Faculty of Science of the Chulalongkorn University in Bangkok, Thailand (2015-18).
 As Chairman and coordinator of an European consortium, Prof. Hofmann also successfully initated the Knowledge and Innovation Community (KIC) ”EIT FOOD“ of the European Institute of Technology (EIT) in 2016.
 From 2009 to 2019 he was Senior Vice President - Research and Innovation, since 2019 ha has been President of TUM.

 - Advancement in the Application of Agricultural and Food Chemistry Award, ACS (2014)